ComposableAnalytics/Composapy/docs/composapy-dev.md

 1. `file` -> `settings` -> `tools` -> `terminal` -> `application settings`; confirm the `Activate Virtualenv` is checked.

-2. Set your python interpreter to the python executable located at `.tox\build\Scripts\python.exe`, now giving you the ability to run commands inside your interpreter without prefixing with python module (`python -m`) command.
+2. Set your python interpreter to the python executable located at `dev\Scripts\python.exe`, now giving you the ability to run commands inside your interpreter without prefixing with python module (`python -m`) command.

 ## PyPI